Skip to main content

 • Hold off on social media: You have to actively decide when you will allow your child to join social media platforms and public online forums.
 Per most social media companies, kids under the age of 13 aren’t even allowed to have their own accounts — so this should be the absolute minimum age for participating in social media.
 However, you know your child best.

 • Talk about social-media safety: Once your children are on social media platforms, it’s important to establish guidelines.
 Every picture they post, comment they make, or detail they reveal could have consequences.
-They need to understand that internet privacy might as well be a myth, and their social footprint is everlasting.
+They need to understand that internet privacy might as well be a myth and that their social footprint is everlasting.

 • Report and block: If your child is being bullied online, the offending behavior should be reported, and the offending person should be blocked.